 Once you’ve reviewed your key documents, the next step is to consider any changes that should be made given our new circumstances.
 A significant planning opportunity is The CARES Act’s suspension of required minimum distributions (RMDs) in 2020.
 Congress suspended RMDs for the many retirees whose retirement accounts lost value during the market correction and who want to give assets time to recover.
 Retirees who have other sources of income or sufficient cash in taxable accounts may want to rethink their RMD strategy.

-If you already began taking RMDs in 2020, take advantage of the 60-day indirect rollover rule that allows you to deposit funds back into your retirement account.
-This does not work if you withdrew from an inherited IRA, however.
+If you already began taking RMDs in 2020, including those withdrawn from an inherited IRA, the IRS issued updated guidance in June of this year that allows you to roll these funds back into your IRA until August 31, 2020 (we discuss this rule in more detail here).
+This repayment is not subject to the one rollover per 12-mont period limitation.
 Consult with your tax advisor on your exact situation or if taxes were withheld.

 Take Advantage of Low Interest Rates